wevansprojects/MyAnsibleTemplates/README.md

  with little to no modification required.

 Choose your Linux Distribution.
 Wisely.
-Once chosen you will find a whole multiple ansible playbooks each of which can be used for different administrative tasks.
+Here you will find a whole multiple ansible playbooks each of which can be used for different administrative tasks.

 All playbook folders have a specific structure for their